Yes, my hair is actually in braids!

 Out of all three brands, I like the Femi (first pic) brand the most.
 It’s the brand I’ve always used and it has been the easiest to manage.
 I know exactly where each brand is in my head, crazy right?
 I like the U-n-1 the least.
 All three brands knot up so I don’t think there’s any getting around that.
 All three brands were $5.99 per pack.

 First, I started with my hair braided straight to the back.
-(Note: I didn’t braid my hair myself) I had my sister to do Y-shaped braids in the front so that as and when I parted my hair I wouldn’t have a huge gap.
+(Note: I didn’t braid my hair myself) I had my sister to do Y-shaped braids in the front so that when I parted my hair I wouldn’t have a huge gap.

 Then I began the install using a bobby pin.
 Not the kind that closes but the open ones.
 It was the easiest process ever.